michael105/slterm/src/slterm.1.rst

 If you downloaded the statically linked binary,

 1. copy the binary to a suitable place (/usr/local/bin)

-2. install the terminal info file: (for curses) `slterm -I | tic -sx -`
+2. install the terminal info file: (for curses) `slterm -I | tic -sx -` ( the netbsd version of tic, the terminal info compiler,  is supplied as source in tools/tic, and should be compatible with other curses versions )

 3. If needed, download this man page in its man format (slterm.1) from github (github.com/michael105/slterm), copy into the appropiate directory (/usr/local/share/man/man1)

+Interestingly, the statically linked binary seems to use even less memory than the shared binary.

 CURSES